DOI10.47051/YIZG6866

 Figure 1: Individuals of Hemidactylus frenatus: Parque Nacional Soberanía, Panamá province, Panamá (); Churute, Guayas province, Ecuador (); Puerto Ayora, Galápagos province, Ecuador (). j=juvenile.

-Natural history: Hemidactylus frenatus is a nocturnal gecko that exhibits peak activity at dusk, dawn, and during warmer months.47 It occurs in high densities on walls, ceilings near electric lights,8,12,13 as well as on boulders and trees in human-altered environments1214 spanning various lowland habitats, from deserts and rainforests to plantations.1517 In daylight, these geckos remain concealed within crevices, lamps, beneath rocks, rotting logs, or virtually any object hanging vertically.18 Common House-Geckos are opportunistic predators that feed primarily on arthropods lured by artificial light sources,8,13,19 but also on mollusks and smaller geckos, including conspecifics.2123 When threatened, they swiftly retreat into crevices or beneath surface objects, readily shedding their tails if captured.5,24 Throughout their range, Common House-Geckos fall prey to a variety of predators, including cats, snakes, rats, dogs, spiders, birds, praying mantids, and larger lizards,25,26 while also contending with parasitization by protozoans, mites, and various worms.2730 Males exhibit social and aggressive behavior, employing calls and tail movements to attract females and establish and maintain territories.5,10,31,32 Females can store sperm for extended periods after fertilization,33 producing clutches of two water-resistant eggs throughout the year in tropical regions.18,34 These eggs are deposited in communal nesting sites, such as crevices, thatched roofs, or under ground debris, with a typical incubation period of 45 to 90 days.1
+Natural history: Hemidactylus frenatus is a nocturnal gecko that exhibits peak activity at dusk, dawn, and during warmer months.47 It occurs in high densities on walls, ceilings near electric lights,8,12,13 as well as on boulders and trees in human-altered environments1214 spanning various lowland habitats, from deserts and rainforests to plantations.1517 In daylight, these geckos remain concealed within crevices, lamps, beneath rocks, rotting logs, or virtually any object hanging vertically.18 Common House-Geckos are opportunistic predators that feed primarily on arthropods lured by artificial light sources,8,13,19 but also on mollusks and smaller geckos, including conspecifics.2123 When threatened, they swiftly retreat into crevices or beneath surface objects, readily shedding their tails if captured.5,24 Throughout their range, Common House-Geckos fall prey to a variety of predators, including cats, snakes, rats, dogs, spiders, birds, praying mantids, and larger lizards,25,26 while also contending with parasitization by protozoans, mites, and various worms.2730 Males exhibit social and aggressive behavior, employing calls and tail movements to attract females and establish and maintain territories.5,10,31,32 Females can store sperm for extended periods after mating,33 producing clutches of two water-resistant eggs throughout the year in tropical regions.18,34 These eggs are deposited in communal nesting sites, such as crevices, thatched roofs, or under ground debris, with a typical incubation period of 45 to 90 days.1

 Reader support helps us keep the Reptiles of Ecuador book 100% free.